 Donna Tuths ‘89

-Vanessa Vachon is the Insights & Analytics leader at Sanofi Consumer Healthcare since 2018.
-She began her career at Procter & Gamble in Canada in marketing/digital and insights in 2000, then moved to Switzerland in 2002, leading business growth & turnaround via insights & analytics in global P&G beauty divisions like Skin Fragrances, and Salon Professional.
+Vanessa Vachon is the Insights & Analytics leader at Seagen, a global high-growth Biotech company.
+She began her career at Procter & Gamble in Canada in marketing/digital and insights in 2000, then moved to Switzerland in 2002, leading business growth & turnaround via insights & analytics in global P&G beauty divisions like Skin Care, Fragrances, and Salon Professional.
 After a 16-year career at P&G, she transitioned to Coty with the sale of P&G’s beauty portfolio, driving top- and bottom-line through digital transformation.
-Her passion to make the world a better place finally led her to health care and Sanofi where she’s elevated the function to strategic foresight partner focusing on insights & behavioral science, trends & innovation, and performance culture & analytics.
-Vanessa currently lives in both Germany & Switzerland.
+Her passion to make the world a better place finally led her to health care and Sanofi until 2020 where she’s elevated the function to strategic foresight partner focusing on insights & behavioral science, trends & innovation, and performance culture & analytics.
+She is now at SeaGen with the goal to revolutionize cancer care: discovering, developing and commercializing transformative therapies that make a meaningful difference in people’s lives.
+Vanessa currently lives in Zug, Switzerland.